Christmas Night by Paul Gauguin

 From Brest to Tahiti

-We are in the Breton countryside.
-The snow spreads its white coat.
-In the distance, the bell tower reminds us of our countryside.
-In the background, two women are wearing traditional Breton hairstyles but something is wrong… Did you notice their features?
-They look oddly like the Polynesian women that Gauguin was so fond of.
+We're in the Breton countryside.
+The snow spreads its white mantle.
+In the distance, a bell tower reminiscent of our metropolitan countryside.
+In the background, two women are wearing traditional Breton hairstyles, but something's not quite right… Have you noticed their features?
+They bear an uncanny resemblance to the Polynesian women Gauguin was so fond of.

-If we look to the right of the work, we notice in the foreground a statue representing two squatting figures.
-As you can see, this is also a reference to the icons of the Pacific islands.
+If you turn your gaze to the right of the work, you'll notice a statue of two squatting figures in the foreground.
+As you'd expect, this too is a reference to Pacific island icons.

-However, the painter is also inspired by other cultures, as in the case of the two oxen in the foreground, which recall the motifs of Ancient Egypt.
+Yet the painter also drew inspiration from other cultures, as seen in the two oxen in the foreground, reminiscent of ancient Egyptian motifs.

-Gauguin knew how to transmit all his passion for the Polynesian people in this Christmas work.
-The artist also knew how to incorporate into this symbol of Western civilization references to his travels and knowledge of the world.
+In this Christmas work, Gauguin was able to convey his passion for the Polynesian people.
+The artist also incorporated references to his travels and knowledge of the world into this symbol of Western civilization.
 This will be one of his last works.

 Discover Gauguin and his works in our new programs on our streaming platform!